 21st April 2018

 African Girls launched the second phase of the mentor-mentee program.
 Twenty mentees were paired with mentors to build a long-lasting professional relationship with positive impacts on their education, career and personal life.

 The mentorship club is important, not only because of the knowledge and skills mentees can learn from mentors, but also because mentoring provides professional socialization and personal support to facilitate success in school, career and beyond.

 Interested in being a mentor or mentee with African Girls?
 Fill out our mentorship form on http://www.myafricangirls.com/get-involved/ or call/text (+237) 677164873

-During Conference, the 15 young mothers trained as part of the Vocational Training program received their certificate of graduation from their 4 months training.
-Next SHE Conference will be in Limbe Cameroon, November 2018.
+During Conference, the 15 young mothers trained as part of the Vocational Training program received their certificate of graduation from their 4 months of training.
+The next SHE Conference will be in Limbe Cameroon, in November 2018.
 Date and location TBA.

 Workshops ran for 3-4hrs and cover among other topics;